-ILS glideslopes operate on channel spacings of 50 kHz.
-The signals consist of 90 and 150 Hz tones, and a periodic identification signal, which are amplitude modulated on to the carrier.
+ILS Glideslope systems operate on channel spacing of 150 kHz.
+The signals consist of 90 and 150 Hz tones.
 The emission bandwidth is 300 Hz.

 F.10 Current use of new technologies and other efforts to improve spectrum efficiency

 The focus on improving spectrum utilization efficiency for the ILS is on the Localizer (see above).
 In short, due to the very large number of aircraft installations, no changes are being pursued with regards to changes in the ILS Glideslope.